seankhliao/mono/_web/seankhliao.com/src/blog/12024-07-14-single-node-envoy-gateway.md

 when I tried to enable HTTP3 (QUIC),
 I realized that the ports are keyed only on `containerPort` which isn't unique when you have both `TCP` and `UDP` as protocols.
-The ouput after patchhing is only one of the ports will remain.
+The output after patchhing is only one of the ports will remain.